 Special buttons are available to display the three categories that most people are interested in — the highest-paying jobs, jobs with the fastest expected growth, and careers with the most projected new jobs.
 One broad field dominates with most of the top spots in all three categories — medicine.
 As Obamacare meets our aging population, high-paying positions are available at all levels of the medical system from surgeons to physical therapists, personal care to home health aides.

-However, you don’t have to be in medicine to find jobs with good pay and high demand.
-For example, general and operations managers are expected to add over 244,000 jobs with a median salary of $95,440 per year.
+However, you don't have to be in medicine to find jobs with good pay and high demand.
+For example, general and operations managers are expected to add over 151,000 jobs with an average salary of $97,730 per year.

 What do they do and how do I become one?
 Glad you asked.
 Simply click on the link with the occupation name, and a secondary page will show up with tabs showing what people in that profession do, their work environment, how to become an employee in that field, pay distributions, job projections, and other useful career information.